 The iPad is a great tool to bless our senior parents.
 My mom is still not able to do a lot with hers.
 But she continues to enjoy pictures of her grandkids and great-grandkids, listening to music and audio books, as well as excellent sermons from our two favorite pastors.
 A sweet blessing, indeed!

 P.S.
-Our Pierce County roads (at least, the ones on my street) are still snowier than I like, so off to my iPhone for my own grand sermon.
-Happy Sunday to y’all – in AND out of the Sandwich Generation!
+The roads continued snowier than I like to drive in (being a California girl I never have gotten that fond of driving in snow), so I’m headed off to my iPhone for my own grand sermon.
+Happy Sunday to y’all – in AND out of the Sandwich Generation! 🙂